8cylinder/chopper/README.md

 ```

-### Intergration
+### Integration

-To intergrate this into a ddev enviroment and have it automatically
+To integrate this into a ddev environment and have it automatically
-work for any user that runs the ddev enviroment the chopper wheel
+work for any user that runs the ddev environment the chopper wheel
 needs to be available to `.ddev/config.yaml`.

 1. Place the `chopper-X.X.X-py3-none-any.whl` file somewhere in your project.